Lonewolf230/Bloggerr/README.md

 Built using React, Node.js, Express.js, and integrated with AWS services like DynamoDB, S3, and Cognito.
 This web application allows users to write and preview blogs in Markdown, embedding images, videos, and YouTube links.
 It also provides social features, enabling users to follow and unfollow other users, like and unlike posts, as well as comment and uncomment content.
 The app leverages AWS services for authentication (via Cognito) and content storage (using DynamoDB for the database and S3 for media storage).
 The app also comes with AI writing tools to customise the writing style and a cosine similarity based recommendation system for similar blogs and to personalise a user's home feed.

-The app is set-up with a CI-CD pipeline using Github Actions and deployed on AWS.
+The app is set-up with a CI-CD pipeline using Github Actions and deployed on Vercel and Render.

 ### Front-End